ballerkobe808/dh-400jdbc/README.md

         }
         ```

-    - Note: If you stored procedure returns a 1 or more result sets you can access them through the result objects resultSets property.
+    - Note: If your stored procedure returns 1 or more result sets you can access them through the result objects resultSets property.
 The resultsSetsProperty is an array of arrays where each array is a single result set:
         ```
         {
+          outputParam1: <value>,
+          outputParam2: <value>,
           resultSets: [
             [],
             []